ExpectozJJ/PF-OIHP/README.md

 ## Cite
 If you use this code in your research, please considering cite our paper:

 *  D. Vijay Anand, Qiang Xu, JunJie Wee, Kelin Xia, Tze Chien Sum.
 Topological Feature Engineering for Machine Learning Based Halide Perovskite Materials Design. npj Computational Materials.
-(2022). (to appear)
+8, 203.
+(2022).